csabourin/LearningExport2Docx/Readme.md

-﻿# BrightSpace2Docx
+﻿# LearningExport2Docx

-This is a Node.js script to convert BrightSpace course exports into standalone HTML or DOCX files.
+This is a Node.js script to convert an LMS course exports into standalone HTML or DOCX files.
 The script processes images, including SVGs, and embedded quizzes.
 It also combines multiple HTML files into a single HTML or DOCX file, keeping the original file structure and styling intact.

 ## Dependencies